Islam-Ossama/BI-amazon-sales/README.md

 ## Project Overview

-This project focuses on analyzing Amazon sales data in India for the year 2022 using SQL, Excel, Power BI, and Tableau to derive actionable insights.
+This project focuses on analyzing Amazon sales data in India for the year 2022 using Power BI to derive actionable insights.
 The goal is to identify sales trends, profit margins, and category performance to support business decision-making.

 ## Table of Contents